CorruptedConsciousness/CorruptedConsciousness/README.md

 ---

-✨ *“Unrepentant Intelligence for those who walk their own path.”*
+✨ *“Unrepentant Intelligence.
+For those who walk their own path.”*